 NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 ADDITION: Eureka Blu-ray (June 2022): Eureka have transferred Feng Huang's The Shaolin Plot to Blu-ray.
 It is cited as being from a "new 2K restoration".
 It looks very impressive - extremely bright with vibrant colors, rich deep black levels and frequent depth.
-This is a highly remarkable 1080P image on a dual-layered disc with a max'ed out bitrate.
+This is san intensity in the 1080P image on a dual-layered disc with a max'ed out bitrate.
 There is gloss and not much texture and may have a smidgeon of low frequency edge enhancement digitization but it looked wonderfully zesty on my system without pulling out the magnifying glass.
 A friend had stopped by and couldn't stop marveling at the intensity of the visuals.

 NOTE: We have added 52 more large resolution Blu-ray captures (in lossless PNG format) for DVDBeaver Patrons HERE